Petrol Price September 2025: No Change, Diesel Cut by Rs 3

 -

-Stability of the Pakistani rupee against the dollar
+Stability of the Pakistani rupee against the US dollar

-If international prices continue to soften, consumers could expect more relief in mid-September.
+If international prices continue to soften, consumers could see additional relief in mid-September.